 The purpose of this standard is to establish optimum standards for crew demand and pressure-breathing oxygen mask assemblies for use by crew members in civil aircraft.
 This standard covers both general type and quick-donning type mask assemblies in the following classes: a.
 Class A, oronasal, demand b.
 Class B, oronasal, pressure-demand c.
 Class C, full face, demand d.
 Class D, full face, pressure-demand

 Abstract Federal Motor Carrier Safety Requirement (FMCSR) 393.76(h) states that “a motor vehicle manufactured on or after July 1, 1971 and equipped with a sleeper berth must be equipped with a means of preventing ejection of the occupant of the sleeper berth during deceleration of the vehicle.”
 Furthermore, this standard requires that “the restraint system must be designed, installed and maintained to withstand a minimum total force of 6,000 pounds applied toward the front of the vehicle and parallel to the longitudinal axis of the vehicle.”
 Today, sleeper berths are equipped with sleeper restraint systems that function to contain the sleeper occupant inside the sleeper berth during reasonably foreseeable crashes.
 To assess the effectiveness of sleeper restraint systems, computer simulation models of the sleeper cab environment and these restraint systems were developed, with a simulated supine occupant in the sleeper.
-The model was evaluated using two different rollover crash scenarios.

 Abstract Nowadays, a lightweight component design plays a significant role in both cost of a vehicle and fuel economy in competitive heavy duty truck industry.
 This paper describes the optimization study of an Anti-Roll Bar (ARB) bracket used in a heavy duty truck.
 ARB system is used to avoid rolling of a vehicle.
 In order to measure real forces acting on ARB links, calibration study is performed in laboratory conditions.
 According to this study, measured strains are correlated with theoretical strain-force curve.
 After the correlation study, fatigue based topology optimization is made on ARB cast iron bracket according to correlated Road Load Data (RLD) which is performed at Proving Ground.
 Most of the optimization studies in the literature depend on maximum static loading condition.
 However, many components or structures in the industry subjected to fluctuating loads when they are in service condition.
-Small loads in a fluctuating load domain may cause potential danger in the design because there will be damage accumulation on the part when those loads are repeated.

 Abstract This paper summarizes the Power, Avionics and Software (PAS) 1.0 subsystem integration testing and test results that occurred in August and September of 2013.
 This paper covers the capabilities of each PAS assembly to meet integration test objectives for non-safety critical, non-flight, non-human-rated hardware and software development.
 This test report is the outcome of the first integration of the PAS subsystem and is meant to provide data for subsequent designs, development and testing of the future PAS subsystems.
 The two main objectives were to assess the ability of the PAS assemblies' to exchange messages and to perform audio tests of both inbound and outbound channels.
 This paper describes each test performed, defines the test, the data, and provides conclusions and recommendations.